kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### Prow in Kyma

 After a few weeks of hard work, the Prow Working Group finalized our plan of having an open-source CI tool for Kyma.
 All Kyma repositories and components are now handled by Prow.
-We defined the release pipeline and have already tested it when preparing this release.
+We defined the release pipeline and already tested it when preparing this release.

-The important change that Prow introduces is that external contributors are now able to see build statuses on their pull requests and check logs from jobs execution.
-However, to (re)run the jobs on your pull requests, you need to contact a Kyma organization member since, for security reasons, this functionality is available only to internal contributors.
+The important change that Prow introduces is that external contributors are now able to see build statuses on their pull requests.
+They can also check logs from jobs execution.
+However, to (re)run the jobs on the pull requests, external contributors need to contact a Kyma organization member as, for security reasons, this functionality is available only to internal contributors.

 Visit our [`test-infra`](https://github.com/kyma-project/test-infra) repository and read more about Prow and its setup in Kyma.